freebsd/freebsd-quarterly/2020q2/kde.md

-- KDE Applications -- the KDE release service, really, which delivers libraries, applications, and add-ons -- had one large release, with [20.04.1](https://kde.org/announcements/changelog-releases.php?version=20.04.1) landing in the ports tree also mid-may.
+- KDE Applications -- the KDE release service, really, which delivers libraries, applications, and add-ons -- had one large release, with [20.04.1](https://kde.org/announcements/changelog-releases.php?version=20.04.1) landing in the ports tree also mid-may and its monthly update 20.04.2 in mid-june.
 - Some new Wayland support for KDE Plasma -- we have not tested this on FreeBSD -- has appeared and has been duly packaged.
 - A great deal of preparation has gone into Qt 5.15.
 Many ports have been